CodeHubOrg/gitworkshop/README.md

 ### 1. Clone and view the history
 Start with cloning the directory: git clone..
-Use git log --oneline –graph and git branch -a to investigate Open the files in the editor.
-You can also look at the website by simply adding the
+Use git log `--oneline –graph` and `git branch -a` to investigate Open the files in the editor.
+You can also look at the website by simply opening the index.html in a browser

 ### 2. These are some tasks we've been told to work on:
 - Two new features are to be added to the About page, by two different developers